1/5th Cut 3-Hole Punched Plain Paper Straight Collated Copier Tabs (Sample Pack) - 50 Sheets

 Now you can see where my first top label will print.

 Next, match up the first label, with the first tab.
-The red tab is my first top tab, so I position it with the test label.

 Place the tabs into the printer with the correct orientation.
 The test label and tab are aligned still, so I place it so the correct side is on top.
 Remove your test sheet, and now we need to find out what type of collation you will need.